valentineus/popov.link/_pages/about.md

 ---
 permalink: "/about.html"
+description: "Обо мне"
+title: "About"
+sidebar: true
 layout: page
-sidebar:        true
-id:             about
-title:          "About"
-description:    "Обо мне"
 ---

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.